 A couple of months ago, I bought the Uvex S1933X Skyper Safety Glasses to watch television.
 WHAT????
-For those of you that have ever had sleep issues or are currently counting sheep at night, you may want to read on.
+For those of you who have ever had sleep issues or are currently counting sheep at night, you may want to read on.

 Why?
 The evil blue rays.